Doing away with traditional Educational Plans

 When the Company Went Bankrupt

-Everything went well until my brother was in his fourth year.
+Everything went well until my brother was in his fourth year at University of St. La Salle Bacolod (USLS).
 When the school year was almost over, the company announced bankruptcy.
 The inflation at that time hit them badly and they could no longer afford to continue payments.

 So on his last year in college, my parents had to pay for my brother’s tuition fees from their own pockets.
 Since I was already working at that time, I also contributed in order to get my brother through his graduating year.